 Extended Absence Notification for Students

-The Office of the Dean of Students and Development may provide assistance to students who experience a family or personal emergency that will result in absence from classes for more than three consecutive class sessions (e.g. death in the family, unplanned hospitalization, etc.) by notifying the student's instructors via email.
-The dean can be contacted at email@example.com
+The Office of the Dean of Students and Development may assist students who experience a family or personal emergency that will result in absence from classes for more than three consecutive class sessions (e.g., death in the family, unplanned hospitalization, etc.) by notifying the student's instructors via email.
+Students can contact the dean at firstname.lastname@example.org.

 Extra and Co-curricular Mandatory Attendance Policy

 Instructors may require that students attend extra- or co-curricular activities in connection with coursework.

-- A full-time course load is 12 or more semester hours of credit (or six or more in summer).
+- A full-time course load is 12 or more credit hours of credit (or six or more in summer).

-- A part-time course load is less than 12 semester hours of credit (less than six in summer).
+- A part-time course load is less than 12 credit hours of credit (less than six in summer).

 Your academic course load refers to how many credit hours you're taking.

-If you want to enroll in more than 18 semester hours of credit, you must obtain approval from an ECC academic advisor prior to registering.
+If you want to enroll in more than 18 credit hours of credit, you must obtain approval from an ECC academic advisor before registering.

 The college reserves the right to cancel classes that do not meet minimum enrollment standards.
 Students will receive full refunds for classes canceled due to low enrollment.

 The college reserves the right to cancel classes due to unforeseen circumstances such as inclement weather.
 The college uses Rave Alert to contact you.

 It is your responsibility to ensure that you have met the prerequisites and minimum competencies for all of your courses.
 We encourage you to meet with your advisor to make sure you're registering for appropriate classes.